vuestorefront/storefront-ui/apps/docs/components/hooks/useScrollable.md

 ### Base Usage
 <!-- react -->

-To use `useScrollable`, we have attach `containerRef` on main container to identify the element that we want to watch for specific events.
-Additionally we need to create two buttons and apply `getPrevButtonProps` for button that show previous pages and `getNextButtonProps` for `button` that will show next pages on click.
+To use `useScrollable` attach `containerRef` to the main container to identify the element that will watch for specific events.
+Additionally, create two buttons for showing next nad previous elements and apply `getPrevButtonProps` and `getNextButtonProps` to each button accordingly.

 <SourceCode>